 Great Lakes Restoration Initiative in Wisconsin

 NRCS, along with 11 other Federal agencies, are supporting and participating in the Great Lakes Restoration Initiative (GLRI).
 The Great Lakes Restoration Initiative is the largest investment in the Great Lakes in two decades.
 A task force of 11 federal agencies developed an action plan to implement the initiative.
-This action plan covers fiscal years 2010 through 2014 and addresses urgent issues such as cleaning up toxics and areas of concern; combating invasive species; promoting nearshore health by protecting watersheds from polluted run-off; restoring wetlands; and tracking progress and working with strategic partners.
+The action plan covers fiscal years 2015 through 2019 and addresses urgent issues such as cleaning up Great Lakes Areas of Concern, preventing and controlling invasive species, reducing nutrient runoff that contributes to harmful or nuisance algal blooms, and restoring habitat to protect native species.

-Through GLRI, NRCS is anticipating to offer financial assistance in 2014 to agricultural producers for implementing practices that improve water quality in selected watersheds.
-Financial assistance will come through the Environmental Quality Incentives Program (EQIP) and will focus on reducing nutrient and sediment delivery to surface water as well as activities related to controlling invasive species and restoring wetland and other critical habitats.
+Through GLRI, NRCS offers financial assistance to agricultural producers for implementing practices that improve water quality in selected watersheds.
+Financial assistance will come through the Environmental Quality Incentives Program (EQIP) and will focus on reducing nutrient and sediment delivery to surface water as well as controlling invasive species and improving wildlife habitat.